Hedva Harechavi

+Hedva Harekhavi (חדוה הרכבי; 28 January 1941 – 28 December 2025) was an Israeli poet and visual artist.

+Life and career

-Hedva Harekhavi (חדוה רכבי) is an Israeli poet and artist.
-She was born in 1941 in Kibbutz Degania Bet, one of the oldest kibbutzim in Israel.
-She had one child, Elisha, who died at a young age.
-She has lived most of her life in Jerusalem.
+Harekhavi was born in 1941 in Kibbutz Degania Bet, one of the oldest kibbutzim in Israel.
+Harechavi had one child, Elisha, who died at a young age.
+She lived most of her life in Jerusalem.

-Biography

-Harekhavi is a graduate of the Bezalel Academy of Art in Jerusalem.
+Harekhavi was a graduate of the Bezalel Academy of Art in Jerusalem.
 Her art works have been exhibited in one-person shows in Israel and in many group shows in Israel and abroad.

-Her first poems published in the Hebrew daily Al Hamishmar (1967) were submitted for publication by the eminent Hebrew poet Leah Goldberg (1917–1970).
-Goldberg later selected and prepared for publication Harekhavi's first book of Hebrew poetry, Ki Hu Melech (Because He Is A King), 1974, which received the Rachel Newman Poetry Prize.
+Her first poems, published in the Hebrew daily Al Hamishmar (1967), were submitted for publication by the Hebrew poet Leah Goldberg (1917–1970).
+Goldberg later selected and prepared for publication also Harekhavi's first book of Hebrew poetry, Ki Hu Melech (Because He Is A King), 1974, which received the Rachel Newman Poetry Prize.
 Her poems have been translated into many languages including English, Arabic, Russian and German and have appeared in numerous publications and anthologies.

-Her major collection of poetry, A Bird that is Inside Stands Outside: Poems, 1962-2008 was published in 2009 by the Kibbutz Ha Meuchad and the Bialik Institute in Jerusalem - two of Israel's major publishers of Hebrew poetry.
-Her most recent book, Rana, was published in 2014 by the Kibbutz Ha Meuchad Publisher.
+Her major collection of poetry, A Bird that is Inside Stands Outside: Poems, 1962-2008, was published in 2009 by the HaKibbutz HaMeuhad publishing house and the Bialik Institute in Jerusalem - two of Israel's major publishers of Hebrew poetry.
+Her most recent book, Rana, was published in 2014 by the HaKibbutz HaMeuchad Publisher.

-She is known for writing poems that are heavy in repetition, which implies that the reader is not listening, further exacerbating her emotions.
-She is considered to be a part of the feminist movement of poetry, taking the linguistics of ancient Hebrew texts and using them as inspiration for her poetry.
+Harechavi is known for writing poems that are heavy in repetition, which implies that the reader is not listening, further exacerbating her emotions.
+She is considered to be a part of the feminist movement of poetry, taking the linguistics of ancient Hebrew texts and using them as an inspiration for her poetry.